The Art Of Coffee Tasting

 Coffees with a lighter aroma have a floral, fruity or citrusy smell.
-The medium is characterized by honey or cereal aroma with slight roasted notes, while coffees with strong aroma have a spicy, woody and cocoa nature.
+The medium is characterized by honey or cereal aroma with slightly roasted notes, while coffees with strong aromas have a spicy, woody and cocoa nature.

 Fresh as flowers, which can be pronounced, but never dominant. honeysuckle or jasmine scent, sometimes reminiscent of honey.

-To some extent, it is reminiscent of wine, similar to the fragrance of red fruits such as blackcurrant, grapes, strawberries, raspberries, blueberries, but other fruity notes are also there such as apricots, plums, apples, pears or peaches.
+To some extent, it is reminiscent of wine, similar to the fragrance of red fruits such as blackcurrants, grapes, strawberries, raspberries, and blueberries, but other fruity notes are also there, such as apricots, plums, apples, pears, or peaches.

-Citrus, especially lemons, grapefruit and bergamot aromas.
-In some coffees, citrusy aroma is complimented with high acidity.
+aromas of citrous fruits, particularly grapefruit, lemons, and bergamot.
+In some coffees, the citrusy aroma is complimented by high acidity.

 It recalls bread, toast, and cereals, but dried walnuts, hazelnuts, and almonds are also noticeable.